slhck/ffmpeg-normalize/README.md

 ## Description

+Please read this section for a high level introduction.

+**What does the program do?**

+The program takes one or more input files and, by default, writes them to a folder called `normalized`, using an `.mkv` container.
+All audio streams will be normalized so that they have the same (perceived) volume.

+**How do I specify the input?**

+Just give the program one or more input files as arguments.
+It works with most media files.

+**How do I specify the output?**

-The program takes a number of input files and, by default, writes them to a folder called `normalized`, using an `.mkv` container.
-You can specify an output file name for each input file with the `-o` option.
-In this case, the container format will be inferred from the file name extension.
+You can specify one output file name for each input file with the `-o` option.
+In this case, the container format (e.g. `.wav`) will be inferred from the file name extension that you've given.

+If you don't specify the output file name for an input file, the container format will be MKV, and the output will be written to `normalized/<input>.mkv`.

+Using the `-ext` option, you can supply a different output extension common to all output files, e.g. `-ext m4a`.

+**What will get normalized?**

 By default, all streams from the input file will be written to the output file.
 For example, if your input is a video with two language tracks and a subtitle track, both audio tracks will be normalized independently.
 The video and subtitle tracks will be copied over to the output file.

+**What codec is chosen?**

-**Important Note:** The default audio encoding method is uncompressed PCM to avoid introducing compression artifacts.
+The default audio encoding method is uncompressed PCM (`pcm_s16le`) to avoid introducing compression artifacts.
 This will result in a much higher bitrate than you might want, for example if your input files are MP3s.

 Some containers (like MP4) also cannot handle PCM audio.
 If you want to use such containers and/or keep the file size down, use `-c:a` and specify an audio codec (e.g., `-c:a aac` for ffmpeg's built-in AAC encoder).

 ## Examples